Maanya-me/Arduino-Line-Follower-Robot/README.md

 # Arduino Line Follower Robot

-This project implements a simple **Line Follower Robot using Arduino** and **IR sensors**.
+This is a small robot made using Arduino that can follow a black line on the floor.
-The robot detects a black line on a white surface and automatically follows the path by controlling two DC motors.
+The idea is simple: the robot uses two IR sensors to check the surface below it and moves according to what the sensors detect.

 ## Components Used